brirowe/brirowe.github.io/weekly-updates.md

 **Reflection on the process you used last week, how can you make the process work better?**
   As I said above, I just need to focus on content for now then visual features later.
 Also, I plan on looking up some more information on how to use the leaflet software for outlining how I'm going to build my interactive map.

+## Week 5 Update

+**What did you do last week?**
+This past week I worked on finalizing content for my personal website and kept building out the structure of my Lego website.
+After talking with my brother-in-law, who’s a data scientist, I decided to move away from using individual HTML files because it felt tedious and hard to manage.
+Instead, I started using Jekyll themes with markdown files, which made both websites easier to edit and helped with the visual layout without having to write much CSS.
+I also downloaded all of my Lego photos, removed duplicates and non-Lego photos, uploaded them into Jupyter, and started creating a photo data structure with file names, titles, locations, latitude, and longitude.

+**What do you plan to do this week?**
+This week I’ll keep filling in the photo data structure and start using it to build the Leaflet map.
+Since my photos don’t have location metadata, I’ll need to manually add the general locations and coordinates.
+I’ll also keep adding content to the Lego website, especially the homepage.

+**Are there any impediments in your way?**
+Jekyll, HTML, and CSS are still new to me, so figuring out how they all work together has taken some trial and error along with help from Claude/chatgpt.
+Another issue is that the photo locations have to be added manually, which will be a little tedious, but also a fun creative part of organizing the project.

+**Reflection on the process you used last week, how can you make the process work better?**
+This week helped me realize that using the right tools like Jekyll makes the project feel a lot more manageable.
+Switching to Jekyll themes and markdown made it easier to focus on the content and structure instead of getting stuck on every visual detail.
+Going forward, I’ll break the Leaflet map into smaller steps and start with just a few photos before trying to map everything.